astramieri/data-management-foundations/docs/spatial_database.md

 Spatial Studio has an intuitive browser-based self service drag and drop user interface.
 It's designed to enable analysts and nontechnical users to get started with creating maps and performing spatial analysis without writing a single line of code.

+With Spatial Studio, you can also convert address data to coordinates so that you can plot the locations on a map.
+This operation called geocoding leverages the Oracle Maps Cloud service in the background.
+So the user doesn't need to manage the reference data locally in their database.

+Spatial Studio also helps developers because it provides a graphical user interface for data preparation, for index creation, and for data publishing.
+But most importantly, it supports the developer in creating spatial analysis or analytic workflows, which would otherwise be difficult to code, at least for the novice programmer.

+## Spatial Offering

-Spatial included with the Autonomous Database without any additional cost but requires additional compute resources.
+Spatial is included with the Autonomous Database without any additional cost but requires additional compute resources.
 It is available as a deployable JEE application on the Oracle Cloud marketplace.